zaidsidd360/todoZ/README.md

 # TodoZ
 A todo list app built with React and typescript.
-Especially built to finally understand the `useReducer` hook in React.
+Built to finally understand the `useReducer` hook in React.